-1.1.1 System operation collaboration with E.ON Netz
+1.1.1 System operation collaboration with TenneT GmbH

-Energinet.dk is connected to E.ON Netz via the following links:
+Energinet.dk is connected to TenneT via the following links:

-- 220 kV Kassø Flensborg, settlement point Kassø - 220 kV Ensted Flensborg, settlement point Ensted - 2 x 400 kV Kassø Audorf, settlement point Kassø.
+- 220 kV Kassø Flensborg, settlement point Kassø - 220 kV Ensted - Flensborg, settlement point Ensted - Two 400 kV Kassø Audorf, settlement point Kassø. -

-The transmission capacity is normally 1,500 MW southbound.
-Taking into account the risk of faults at major production facilities, the transmission capacity northbound is 950 MW.
+The transmission capacity is normally 1,750 MW southbound.
+Taking into account the risk of faults at major production facilities, the transmission capacity northbound is 1,500 MW.
+A suggestion for increased capacity is being studied.

-Energinet.dk and E.ON Netz are discussing a system operation agreement.
-Irrespective of this agreement, Energinet.dk must comply with the following UCTE requirements:
+Energinet.dk and TenneT are discussing a system operation agreement.
+Irrespective of this agreement, Energinet.dk must comply with the following RGCE requirements:

 - Contribute to the combined momentary reserve of the synchronous continental system.
-The proportion is determined by the dimensioning faults, and the requirement is in relation to the system operator's production in his own area.
-See Appendix 2 section 5.

-- Each area inside UCTE must be able to manage its own balance.
+The proportion is determined by the dimensioning faults for the entire synchronous system, and the requirement is in relation to the system operator's production in his own area.
+See Appendix 2 Operational security standards section 5. - Each area inside RGCE must be able to manage its own balance.